 When you're trying to make sure you have job security, it's not just about what you want to do but about whether there are opportunities in that field.
-If you're willing to relocate after training your options will be broader, but there's no point in studying to be a realtor if the PEI real estate market is crumbling.
+If you're willing to relocate after training your options will be broader, but there's no point in studying to be a realtor if the real state market is crumbling.

 How much money do you expect to make?

 Everyone wants to make buckets of money and be wealthy but how much do you really need to support your lifestyle?
-Are you the kind of person who's happy to watch TV and go for walks in your spare time or do you want to be able to host dinner parties at your Vaughan real estate and take vacations in the tropics?
+Are you the kind of person who's happy to watch TV and go for walks in your spare time or do you want to be able to host dinner parties at your home and take vacations in the tropics?
 Because with some jobs it's just impossible to make that much.